michaelmirandi/StockX-Scraper/README.md

 # SupplyQ

-This is a library for scraping historical sneaker data for SupplyQ

-## Contributing
-Michael Mirandi - mmirandi@vt.edu
+Collection of notebooks & scripts for scraping data from StockX